How to design candle tins that are suitable for the elderly and easy to open?

 The choice of material affects heat transfer, weight, durability, and recyclability, all of which are crucial for candle tins designed for seniors.
 Therefore, the design must minimize the risk of burns, preserve the fragrance, and ensure long-lasting durability.

-Tinplate remains a popular choice, being durable, affordable, easily printable, and recyclable.
+Tinplate remains a popular choice for its durability, affordability, ease of printing, and recyclability.
 Aluminum is lighter, more corrosion-resistant, and offers better thermal conductivity.
-For senior-friendly designs, consider a double-layer or inner lining: a thinner inner wall or an insulating sleeve can reduce the temperature of the outer surface, making the candle easier to handle at high temperatures.
+For senior-friendly designs, consider a double-layer or inner lining: a thinner inner wall or an insulating sleeve can lower the outer surface temperature, making the candle easier to handle at high temperatures.
 Additionally, a heat-resistant coating can be used to prevent discoloration and maintain the grip.
 An inner coating prevents metallic odors from interacting with essential oils.
 For the exterior, a textured powder coat or soft-touch finish can improve grip.

 It’s important to note that a burning candle raises the surface temperature of the tin.
 The lid and lining should be designed to minimize heat transfer to the outer grip area.
-Incorporating insulation can also reduce the temperature of the grip area.
+Incorporating insulation can also help reduce the grip area’s temperature.
 Many older consumers are concerned about sustainability.
 Therefore, choose recyclable metals and eco-friendly coatings, and clearly label the base as recyclable.

 Visual, tactile, and labeling design enhances accessibility and independence